Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous Impacts: Experimental validation

+To evaluate the success in reducing the peaks and steps in the input forces in each of the 600 experiments, we computed for every time step the norm of the desired force, i.e.

-This input torque norm is plotted around the time of the impact event in Figure \ref{fig:Repeat_results_plot}.
-This plot depicts $\bm \tau_\text{norm}(t)$ for each of the 30 experiments performed with a box displacement of 30 mm.
-First of all, it can be seen that the experiments are repeatable, as the input torque norms for the 10 experiments with the same control approach are highly similar over time.
-Second, in both baseline approaches, a clear undesired jump in the input torque norm can be observed.
+with $m \in \{a,\text{int},p\}$ as the control mode at the corresponding timestep.
+This desired force norm is plotted around the time of the impact event in Figure \ref{fig:Repeat_results_plot}.
+This plot depicts $f_\text{norm}$ for 20 experiments performed using the rice box for a single reference with an object displacement of -30 mm.
+First of all, it can be seen that the experiments are repeatable, as the desired force norms for the 5 experiments with the same control approach are highly similar over time.
+Second, in both the approach with no RS and the approach with no interim mode, a clear undesired jump in the desired force norm can be observed.
 For the approach with no RS, the largest jump occurs at the nominal impact time, as the post-impact mode is then activated regardless of the actual contact state.
 The largest jump for the approach with no interim mode occurs when the first impact is detected, since the post-impact mode is then activated before the impact event is completed.
-The jump of the input torques for both baseline approaches is a direct result of the similar jumps in the desired wrench applied at the end effector, such as shown in Figure \ref{fig:results}.
-Meanwhile, no similar peaks or jumps of the input torque norm are observed for the proposed approach, again validating the approach.
+Meanwhile, no similar peaks or jumps of the desired force norm are observed for the proposed approach, again validating the approach.
+The severity of the force peak is, while still present due to the aforementioned discontinuity of the force feedforward signal, unsurprisingly also much lower for the approach with no velocity feedback.
+However, as shown from the results in Table \ref{tab:comparison}, this comes at the cost of control performance, while this is not the case for the proposed approach.